 TO DO | KIDS

 When visiting the Gard department with children, you are almost obliged to take them to the Musée du Bonbon.
-Now, this is a museum the kids won’t complain going to.
+Finally, a museum the kids won’t complain about going to!
 The entire museum is about candy.
-Haribo candies that is.
+Haribo candy that is.

-As I had spoken with some people and read some reviews, I was expecting Le Musée du Bonbon to be a tourist trap, disguised as a commercial and non-interactive museum.
-This time it was me who wasn’t too happy about the visit.
-Le Musée du Bonbon already opens in the morning, but even I thought that was a bit too enthusiastic.
-So we went in the afternoon, around the French goûter time.
-Plus it was around Halloween when all the French kids are off enjoying their “Toussaint” holiday.
+As I had spoken to a few people and read some reviews of the museum, I was expecting Le Musée du Bonbon to be a tourist trap, disguised as a commercial and non-interactive museum.
+For once, it was me who wasn’t too happy about our visit.
+Le Musée du Bonbon is open in the morning, but even I thought that was a bit too enthusiastic.
+So we went in the afternoon, around the French ‘goûter’ time or snack time.
+Plus, it was around Halloween, when all the French kids are off school enjoying their “Toussaint” holiday.
 Way to go for my planning skills.
-Let’s say we weren’t quite alone…
+Let’s just say that we weren’t quite alone…

 Bright and colourful

-To my surprise, it wasn’t too bad.
+To my surprise, the museum wasn’t too bad.
 In fact, it was quite entertaining.
-It already started at the entrance, when we got little bags of candies and tokens to throw in the candy machines.
-The excitement was running high!
-Following the numbers, you will get to see the whole museum, starting with some history.
-All very bright and colourful, not too much information, but interesting enough for a short explanation.
-After all, we were here for the candy!
-As it was Halloween, the children did a treasure hunt.
-And Halloween characters were distributing sweets throughout the whole museum.
-Especially the Mad Hatter was brilliant!
+The fun started right at the entrance, where we were given little bags of sweets and tokens to throw in the candy machines.
+Our excitement was running high!
+If you follow the numbered path through the museum, you will get to see the whole thing, starting with some history.
+Everything was very bright and colourful, with not too much information, but interesting enough despite the short explanations.
+After all, we were mostly here for the candy!
+As it was Halloween, the children went on a treasure hunt.
+And, throughout the whole museum, there were Halloween characters distributing sweets.
+The Mad Hatter was especially brilliant!

 A dream come true

-After absorbing enough information, eating some candies (our kids are very picky regarding sweets) and playing some games, we were ready for the last floor.
-Finally, we understood why we were given the tokens at the entrance of the museum.
-You could pick an old assembly machine with the candy of your choice, and after inserting the token, a few little bags rolled out.
+After absorbing a sufficient amount of information, eating some candy (our kids are very picky when it comes to sweets) and playing some games, we were ready for the last floor.
+At last, we understood why we were given the tokens at the entrance of the museum.
+You could pick an old vending machine with the candy of your choice, and, after inserting the token, a few little bags rolled out.
 You cannot exit the museum without paying a visit to the shop.
-This museum shop was all our kids dreamt off: all kinds of sweets in huge packages.
-Phew… After spending a fair amount of time in the shop, we finally could go.
+Finally, the museum shop was everything our kids were dreaming off: all kinds of sweets in huge packages.
+Phew… After spending a fair amount of time in the shop, we could finally go.
 This was a sweet and sugary visit our kids absolutely loved!